What to Expect

 Creating Other Administrators

 You can create other admin accounts the same way you create normal users.
-There is a set of radio buttons to choose whether a newly created account is a default user or an administrator.
+There is a set of radio buttons to choose whether a newly created account is a default user

 Administrators can kick or ban people, create and edit channels, edit the server properties, see the IP addresses of everyone on the server, and intercept people's audio streams and text messages.
 Administrators can also see all other users on the server as well as their passwords.
 In short, if you can do something to your server, any other administrator can.
 Your admin account doesn't have any extra powers.

-You can avoid giving someone complete administrative power by leaving their account type set to default user, and using the checkboxes to control their level of access to the server.
+, and using the checkboxes to control their level of access to the server.
 Default users will never be able to intercept private communications or look at the user list, even if all the boxes are checked.
 They will be able to see IP addresses if you give them permission to ban users from the server.
 For simplicity, let's refer to these not-quite-administrators as moderators

 If you plan on having more than one moderator, checking these boxes for each account can be quite tedious.
 Here is a workaround:

-2. Before pressing add, check off all the permissions you're willing to give to your server moderators.
+with a random password.
+You can use a password generator or simply press some keys until you come up with some suitable jibberish. - Before pressing add, check off all the permissions you're willing to give to your server moderators.
 Once you've done this, you can add this account as a sort of template for new moderators.

-3. Next time you create a moderator, select this account in the list.
+- Next time you create a moderator, select this account in the list.
 Change the username and password for the new moderator, and press the add button.
 A new account will be created with the same permissions, but the old moderator template will still remain in the list.

 Channel management

-TeamTalk's channel system consists of a tree view which contains all the channels on the server, and all the users in those channels.
+which contains all the channels on the server, and all the users in those channels.
 Each channel can contain other channels, as well as other users, which will appear on top of those channels.

 Unless you uncheck the relevant box, every user can create a temporary channel inside of their current one.
 This channel will stay until the last person leaves or the server is restarted.
-Administrators have an extra checkbox to make a channel permanent.
+Administrators have an extra checkbox to make a channel permanent

 Creating and editing channels

-You can create a new channel by pressing f7 or by using the channels menu.
+menu.
 The default settings are great for most voice communication, but there are some tips later for making music or mobile-friendly channels.

 When you create a channel as an administrator, it will become a subchannel of the one under your cursor.
 As a user, you'll create it under the one you joined.
 This is to prevent users from creating subchannels if they don't have access to the parent channel.